 It holds a charge for a really long time compared to the other chargeable sweeper.
 The charging dock has a bright flashing light which I find annoying.
 It makes me feel like I’m wasting a lot of electricity when I charge.
 The stick vacuum does not do well on the larger items, it leaves most of them, so you’d have to pick them all up before sweeping your floor.
 Again, not making your job as simple as you’d like, but much better than sweeping by hand.

 The stick vacuum’s canister was super easy to empty.
 I love that it has power, but no cord.
 That is super convenient for me.
-The charging dock is pretty large and so is the vacuum base, so it doesn’t fit in my laundry room like all the other devices do.
-I have to store it on the opposite end of the house from the kitchen/dining area where I need it daily.
+The charging dock is pretty large and so is the vacuum base, so it doesn’t fit in my laundry room as all the other devices do.
+I have to store it at the opposite end of the house from the kitchen/dining area where I need it daily.

 Don’t forget to pin for later.